plblum/jivs/docs/Learning.md

         }
     }
     ```
-- Due to separation of UI from business logic, when the form wants to use the Model's configuration, it likely will need to make adjustments. such as changing labels and error messages.
+- Due to separation of UI from business logic, when the form wants to use the Model's configuration, it likely will need to make adjustments such as changing labels and error messages.
 The form is expected to subclass the Model's configuration and use the `IAdaptModelRulesToForm` interface.
     ```ts
     class PersonFormRules
         extends PersonModelRules